 The majority of the rural water supply systems are fully allocated.

 Unformed road reserve, roads within a proposed subdivision and rights-of-way are required to be formed in accordance with the requirements of Section 18.8, Rule 22.214.171.124 and Figure 16.2A of the TRMP.
 The detailed construction standards are contained in the Council’s Engineering Standards & Policies 2013.

 A right-of-way is a particular type of easement, which allows the owners of one property - the 'dominant' party - to have vehicle and/or pedestrian access over a portion of another property - the 'servient' party.

 Generally any change requires the agreement of both the dominant and servient parties.
 The Council permission may also be required if the right-of-way was a condition of a subdivision consent.

-The Tasman Resource Management Plan specifies minimum formation standards for rights-of-way which can be included as a condition of any consent to create a right-of-way.
-Please refer to Engineering Standards for construction details for right-of-ways.
+The Tasman Resource Management Plan has minimum formation standards for rights-of-way which we can require as a condition of any consent to create a right-of-way.
+Please refer to the Engineering Standards for construction details for right-of-ways.

 |Esplanade reserves or strips||

-Where land within a subdivision is adjacent to the coast or riverbank the Council will consider if an esplanade reserve or esplanade strip is required to enable future public access and/or for the protection of conservation values.
+If your subdivision has land adjacent to the coast or riverbank, then the Council will consider if an esplanade reserve or esplanade strip is needed for future public access or the protection of conservation values.